 AREA: Embedded interaction design

-CONTRIBUTION: Involving in early stage from research to ideation, taking charge in prototyping and filmmaking for the final execution
+CONTRIBUTION: Involving in the early stage from research to concept development, taking charge in prototyping and filmmaking for the final execution

 Sound plays a key role while playing ping pong.
 How might we utilise the sound generated by ball-bouncing to locate its position, further triggering correlated visual and sound effects to make game more playful?